 PrivateVPN Review: Quick Expert Summary

-PrivateVPN is one of my favorite VPNs for unblocking geo-restricted and censored sites.
-In my tests, PrivateVPN unblocked all popular streaming sites (Netflix, Amazon Prime, Disney+, etc.), and my colleagues in countries that place heavy internet restrictions (like China and Indonesia) confirmed that PrivateVPN is able to bypass government firewalls.
+PrivateVPN is one of the best VPNs for accessing geo-restricted and censored sites.
+It works with all popular streaming sites (Netflix, Amazon Prime, Disney+, etc.), and it’s able to bypass internet firewalls in countries that place heavy internet restrictions (like China and Indonesia).

-In addition to standard security features like 256-bit AES encryption, a no-logs policy, and a kill switch, PrivateVPN also includes:
+In addition to standard security features, PrivateVPN also includes:

 - Torrenting on all servers — I tested PrivateVPN with all major torrent clients (BitTorrent, Deluge, and Vuze), and I was able to seamlessly download torrents from all of them.